 I explained in an earlier post that I write my blog entries in markdown,

 and store them in a git repo.
-I have since modified that BloggerBot
+I have since modified that BloggerBot script

 to only inject the html source in my clipboard when it runs.
 The command looks like: